jyothsna0411/jyothsna0411/README.md

 ## 👋 Hi there!
 I'm Jyothsna Pasupuleti

-I'm a passionate **DevOps Engineer** and Computer Science graduate student at the **University of Texas at Arlington**.
+I'm a passionate **Data Analyst** and Computer Science graduate student at the **University of Texas at Arlington**.
 With hands-on experience in cloud infrastructure, automation, and full-stack development, I thrive on building scalable, efficient, and secure software solutions.

 ---